Home

 FIPS 140-3 summary

 Software requirements are given greater prominence in a new area dedicated to software security, and an area specifying requirements to protect against non-invasive attacks is provided.
+However, in practice, this will in most cases not require significant changes to be made to products that are compliant at FIPS 140-2.

 Reference to Common Criteria and requirements for the use of Common Criteria certified operating systems has been dropped from the requirements and there is more emphasis on audit requirements through the operational environment requirements.